hynek/environ-config/README.rst

 - Declarative & boilerplate-free.
 - Nested configuration from flat environment variable names.
 - Default & mandatory values: enforce configuration structure without writing a line of code.
-- Helpful debug logging that will tell you which variables are present and what *environ-config* is looking for.
 - Built on top of `attrs <https://www.attrs.org/>`_ which gives you data validation and conversion for free.
 - Pluggable secrets extraction.
   Ships with:

   * `HashiCorp Vault <https://www.vaultproject.io>`_ support via `envconsul <https://github.com/hashicorp/envconsul>`_.
   * INI files, because secrets in env variables are icky.
-- Pass any dictionary into ``environ.to_config(AppConfig, {"your": "config"})`` instead of loading from the environment.
+- Helpful debug logging that will tell you which variables are present and what *environ-config* is looking for.
-- Built in dynamic help documentation generation via ``environ.generate_help``.
+- Built-in dynamic help documentation generation.

 .. -teaser-end-